rodo08/pokedex/README.md

-# Pokédex - a PokeAPI Pokémon List Filter
+# Pokédex: a PokeAPI Pokémon List Filter

 This repository showcases an application that utilizes the PokeAPI to list the initial 151 Pokémon, allowing users to filter them by type through a customizable button panel.
 The project is inspired by the freeCodeCamp exercise but is enhanced with personalized styles and images, reflecting a unique design approach.